 - WHAT value will it bring to the end user?

-Taking into account all the above, it becomes clear how important user stories are for creating great software products.
-It forces the entire team to think from the user perspective and to challenge assumptions that have not been validated through user research.
+Considering all the above, it becomes clear how important user stories are for creating great software products.
+It forces the entire team to think from the user’s perspective and challenge assumptions not validated through user research.

 Who Writes User Stories?

 A user story gives a clear picture of what needs to be developed to add value to the end user.
-It is written by someone who is accountable for the product vision.
+It is written by someone accountable for the product vision.

 Typically, Product Owners (PO) write user stories.
-They are responsible for understanding the user requirements, ideally by talking to the users themselves as much as possible.
-Also, in a later step, they are in charge of accepting or rejecting what has been delivered by the development team.
+They are responsible for understanding the user requirements, ideally by talking to the users as much as possible.
+Also, they are responsible for accepting or rejecting what has been delivered by the development team.
 This role is essential when it comes to driving value to customers.

-If you are lacking one of these software project roles, you will not be able to orchestrate the process of writing them in the right direction.
-So, before writing them consider becoming familiar with the agile software development principles.
+You must have one of these software project roles to orchestrate writing them in the right direction.
+So, before writing them, consider becoming familiar with the agile software development principles.

 How to Write User Stories Using Templates?

-Writing compelling user stories is particularly easy if you are sticking to predefined templates.
-The example below is the most common pattern you can follow to write an effective story.
+Writing compelling user stories is particularly easy if you stick to predefined templates.
+The example below is the most common pattern you can follow to write a compelling story.

 As a <user role>, I want <user requirements> so that <desired benefit>

-Check out the table below to see the examples of user stories created using the template above.
+Check out the table below for examples of user stories created using the template above.

-As a website user, I want to create a profile so that I can store my personal information rather than typing them each time again.
+As a website user, I want to create a profile so that I can store my personal information rather than type them each time.